cepdnaclk/e16-3yp-smart-pill-manager/README.md

 E/16/203 - Lakshan SAI
 E/16/261 - Nuwantha BLA

-exciting things will be added soon!! keep in touch
+exciting things will be dropping soon!! keep in touch

 You can find our blog in
    https://smart-pill-manager.blogspot.com